Legal

 - Keep the main generator controls reachable by keyboard.

-- Use visible labels instead of placeholder-only instructions.
+- Use visible labels instead of placeholder text alone.

 - Avoid text overlap on small screens.